k2view-academy/K2View-Academy/articles/29_tracing/05_trace_view.md

-# Trace view
+# Trace View

 Trace files can be viewed using a dedicated web application that is already incorporated into the Fabric Web framework.
-The site can be accessed using the following URL http://<ip address>:<port>/app/trace/.
+The site can be accessed using the following URL http://[Fabric IP address]:[Fabric port]>/app/trace/.

-After logging in to the Trace view application, you will be asked to choose the trace file to be loaded.
+After logging into the Trace view application, you will be asked to choose the trace file to be loaded.

 ![images](images/trace_example4_view.png)